 Trading Futures Using an IRA account

-– Your IRA must be a qualified IRA Type including: Traditional, ROTH, Rollover and SEP
+– Your IRA must fall under a qualified IRA type, which can include Traditional, Roth, Rollover, and SEP IRAs.

-– Your IRA must be with a custodian who allow futures trading with IRAs.
-Just a few of the custodians we work with who allows futures trading with IRAs are Midland IRA, Millennium Trust Company, Equity Trust and much more.
-Please call us to inquire
+– Your IRA must be held with a custodian that permits futures trading within IRAs.
+Some of the custodians we collaborate with, who facilitate futures trading within IRAs, include Midland IRA, Millennium Trust Company, Equity Trust, and others.
+Please contact us for further information.

-– Standard day trading margins and initial margins are applied to all IRA accounts.
-No additional margin restrictions are applied to an IRA account
+– Standard day trading margins and initial margins apply to all IRA accounts, with no additional margin restrictions specific to IRAs.

 Disclaimer – Trading Futures, Options on Futures, and retail off-exchange foreign currency transactions involves substantial risk of loss and is not suitable for all investors.
 Past performance is not indicative of future results.
 You should carefully consider whether trading is suitable for you in light of your circumstances, knowledge, and financial resources.
 You may lose all or more of your initial investment.
 Opinions, market data, and recommendations are subject to change at any time.